booloff/Monarch-Flashcards/README.md

 .

-==== Bugs and feedback ====
+## Bugs and feedback ====

 If you find any bugs or have any suggestions please please please contact me at jonathansheehy1@gmail.com to let me know.
 I want it to be great and help as many people as possible, so I need feedback to know where to improve it.

-Also, Monarch Flashcards is the very first thing I've never programmed; A tragic percentage was vibe-coded with the help of LLMs.
+Also, Monarch Flashcards is the very first thing I've ever programmed.
-As such, the code is frankly pretty terrible and poorly optimized.
-If you could give me some suggestions that improve performance or readability I would greatly appreciate them!!!
+As such, the code is not as refined as I'd ideally like it to be, so if you could give me some suggestions that improve performance or readability I would greatly appreciate them!!!